macrobiotus/mouse_mating/README.md

   * added analysis ideas to script `050_r_array_analysis_ah.r`
   * commit `3192f2500adfade9f3e3a72a76dd5b1427ddf9ba`
   * tried modelling further but need to find other ideas - talk to TH
-  * script 50 is marked at site where analysis ought to be continued
+  * script 50 is marked at site where analysis ought to be continued - see this file below on what is to do further
+  * in summary: experimented with DGE modelling - about to start correlation analysis as in Omentin paper
+  * commit `5339189d3579e75926086fb8a81df7cf714bf840`

 ## Todo queue